-This booklet is for former carers who are experiencing this life changing event.
+7his booklet is for former carers who are experiencing this life changing event.
 It gives some advice, outlines the support available and gives guidance to you on where to go for more help.

-Caring for a loved one can be a huge part of your life and can be a stressful, emotional experience which often also means making sacrifices, such as giving up your work, friendships, and hobbies.
+Caring for a loved one is a huge part of your life and can be a stressful, emotional experience which often also means making sacrifices, such as giving up your work, friendships, and hobbies.

 The end of your caring responsibilities can be a very difficult and distressing time.
-You may feel a whole range of emotions, and along with these feelings it can come as a shock to realise how much of your life you have put into your caring role.
+You may feel a whole range of emotions, such as anger, sadness, helplessness, frustration, guilt....
+Along with these feelings, it can come as a shock to realise how much of your life you have put into your caring role.